erinbuckels/starter-academic/content/project/short-dark-tetrad-sd4/index.md

   focal_point: Smart
   preview_only: false
 ---
-Rate your agreement with each statement using the below 5-point scale:
+**Instructions:** Rate your agreement with each statement using the below 5-point scale:

 | Strongly Disagree | Disagree | Neutral | Agree | Strongly Agree |
 | :----: | :----: | :----: | :----: | :----: |